sebo94/goddess-portfolio/README-DEV.md

 6. Find a way to track who's sharing the projects
 7. Hover effect on the grid
 8. Animations on grid
-9. Number animations on about component
-10. Add routing for projects and services
+9. Add routing for projects and services
-11. Back to Top Button
+10. Back to Top Button

 ## Inspirations
 1. https://colorlib.com/preview/#niko